Chart Color Schemes

 Educational achievement in South Perth places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-In South Perth, educational attainment is notably high, with 51.0% of residents aged 15 and above holding university qualifications.
-This exceeds the broader benchmarks of 27.9% in Western Australia (WA) and 29.9% in the Small Area 4 (SA4) region.
-The area's educational advantage is evident in its high proportion of Bachelor degrees (32.4%), postgraduate qualifications (14.3%), and graduate diplomas (4.3%).
-Vocational pathways are also well-represented, with 23.7% of qualifications among those aged 15 and above consisting of advanced diplomas (11.1%) and certificates (12.6%).
+Educational attainment in South Perth is considerably higher than broader averages, with 51.0% of residents aged 15+ holding university qualifications, compared to 27.9% in WA and 29.9% in the SA4 region.
+This significant educational advantage places the area in a strong position for knowledge-based opportunities.
+Bachelor degrees are the most common qualification at 32.4%, followed by postgraduate degrees (14.3%) and graduate diplomas (4.3%).
+Vocational pathways make up 23.7% of qualifications for those aged 15 and over, consisting of advanced diplomas (11.1%) and certificates (12.6%).

-Educational participation is significantly high in the area, with 27.5% of residents currently enrolled in formal education.
-This includes 10.3% in tertiary education, 6.5% in secondary education, and 5.8% pursuing primary education.
+Participation in education is remarkably high, with 27.5% of residents currently enrolled in formal studies.
+This includes 10.3% in tertiary education, 6.5% in secondary schools, and 5.8% attending primary school.

 Frequently Asked Questions - Education